 By scanning a Pocket Bat card using the Augment Trackers app, a 3D augmented reality skull from the bat species shown on your card will appear on top of the card for you to observe and manipulate.
 We have also linked each skull model to its species information page on the University of Michigan’s Animal Diversity Web, which can be accessed by tapping the “Webpage” icon in Augment .
 See “Available Pocket Bat Cards” to start learning about bat skull anatomy, diet, and more!

 We will continue to add new species cards, as well as models including jaw musculature, and are also in the beginning stages of developing simple, inquiry-based educational materials to accompany the models, so stay tuned!

 Pocket Bat cards that you can print and scan using the Augment Trackers App to view 3D Augmented Reality bat skull models based on museum specimens.
 Pocket Bat cards should still work correctly if printed in black and white.
 Card stock is recommended for printing, but not essential.

 HOW TO VIEW AUGMENTED REALITY POCKET BAT SKULLS USING AUGMENT

-Follow these simple instructions to get started with Augment.
-When viewing Pocket Bats using Augment, try picking up, rotating, and zooming in on Pocket Bat cards!
+Follow these simple instructions to get started with Augment and the Augment Trackers App.
+When viewing Pocket Bats using the Augment Trackers App, try picking up, rotating, and zooming in on Pocket Bat cards!